jbochi/redis-doc/commands/eval.md

 regardless of the architecture of the system running Redis.
 32-bit, 64-bit, big-endian and little-endian systems will all produce the same output.

+Async counterparts, do not have these limitations, since they are replicated by the commands they execute, not by running the script again.

 ## Global variables protection